onfido/onfido-sdk-ui/README.md

   You can customize the language displayed on the SDK by passing a string or object.
 If `language` is not present the default copy will be in English.

-  ##### Supported languages
+  #### Supported languages

-  The SDK supports and maintains 6 languages.
+  The SDK supports and maintains the following languages.
 These can be implemented directly inside the SDK by passing the `language` option as a string containing the supported language tag.

   | Language          | Locale Tag |
   | ----------------- | ---------- |